- Solicitors For Business

 The employee must be a senior member of staff who is intended to be employed full time.
 They must also have full authority to take operational decisions on behalf of the overseas firm for the purpose of representing it in the UK by establishing and operating a registered branch or wholly-owned subsidiary of the business.
 The company must also demonstrate a genuine business need to establish a UK brand/subsidiary office.

 The chosen employee cannot be a majority shareholder in the overseas firm.
 If they are a majority shareholder, or have shareholdings in excess of 50% in the parent company, applications are likely to result in rigorous scrutiny of the application and be refused.

 If the employee has been newly recruited specifically to start a UK office, they will need to demonstrate a strong background that makes them particularly well-suited to the role.

-The visa is granted for an initial period of three years, which then may be extended for an additional period or periods of up to two years, following which the employee can apply to settle in the United Kingdom.
+The visa is granted for an initial period of two years, which then may be extended for an additional period or periods of up to three years.

 How long is the application process for a sole representative visa?

 Given that applications for this type of visa can only be made from outside of the UK, if the application is deemed to be simple, it will probably be processed by UK Visas and Immigration within 15 working days, or within five days if applying under the priority service.